bids-standard/bids-starter-kit/reports/Google-2018-report.md

-Please note this report is regarding the BIDS Starter Kit.
+This is Patrick Park's Google Summer of Code final report for his work on the [BIDS Starter Kit](https://github.com/INCF/BIDS-Starter-Kit).

-If you have reached this page from a different source, please visit the front page of the repository at: https://github.com/INCF/BIDS-Starter-Kit.
+If you have reached this page from a different source, and want an overview of the project, please check out our README file at https://github.com/INCF/BIDS-Starter-Kit.

+The work completed by Patrick Park during the Google Summer of Code is archived on zenodo at: [INSERT DOI]

 ## The Big Picture